chrisnajman/accessible-accordion-v2/README.md

 # FAQ

+An accessible FAQ accordion.
 This CSS snippet enhances the `<details>` element with a smooth height transition - but only when it's safe and supported.
 It uses modern CSS features with progressive enhancement in mind.

 ## Features